 Richard Carrick's la touche sonore sous l'eau is a harmonic/melodic reduction and re-understanding of Debussy's Jeux, a study on Debussy's compositional lightness.
 Sean Shepherd's Preludes is another piece inspired by Debussy's solo piano works, and is the composers' only work for solo piano.
 Zosha Di Castri is a Canadian composer currently living in New York City and on faculty at Columbia University.
 Her work has been performed by diverse ensembles from the San Francisco Symphony to the JACK Quartet and Talea Ensemble.
-Di Castri's work performed on this concert will be a world premiere.

 Called a "Feisty String Orchestra" by Allan Kozin of The New York Times, The String Orchestra of New York City (SONYC) is a conductor-less chamber ensemble that was founded in 1999.
 SONYC's members rehearse in a collaborative effort that allows each musician to have an impact on the artistic process.

 Lisa Bielawa's The Trojan Women identifies and conveys three different forms of grief, each one a consequence of one woman's particular suffering.
 Based on frescoes and mosaics in Pompeii, Victoria Bond's Frescoes and Ash confronts Pompeii's tragic doom, and expresses the Romans philosophical acceptance of death.

 Richard Carrick la touche sonore sous l'eau